Day 1: Burlington, Vermont

 Day 3: Ottawa

-Highlights: Capital Pathways Sunday Bike Day, Gatineau Park, Byward MarketOttawa rolls out its best on Sundays when several major parkways in the downtown area are open only to bicycles and pedestrians.
+Highlights: Capital Pathways, Gatineau Park, Byward MarketOttawa and neighboring Gatineau roll out their best on Sundays when several major parkways in the downtown area are open only to bicycles and pedestrians.
 Spin through the wide streets or cross the Ottawa River to ride the famed Gatineau Park road bike loop - free of vehicular traffic!
 For those who want to spend the day cycling, opt for the longer loops and hilly terrain in the wilderness of Gatineau Park on the Quebec side of the Ottawa River.
 Immerse yourself in the best of Ottawa by spending the morning on your bike and then visiting the city's finest sites in the afternoon.
 The Byward Market is one of Canada's oldest public markets and is just a few blocks from the Lord Elgin.
 What began as a rough working class neighborhood in the 1830's has evolved into one of Ottawa's trendiest neighborhoods.
 The Market features a farmer's market, artisans, shops and restaurants.
 The National Gallery of Canada is located on the edge of the Market.
-Dinner this evening is on your own in the city, with an array of fine options just steps from the Hotel.
-Cycling Options: 15, 30, 50 or 88 miles.
+Dinner this evening is on your own in the city, with an array of fine options just steps from the hotel.
+Cycling Options: 21, 37, 52 or 65 miles.

 Lodging: Lord Elgin Hotel